In this post, we have highlighted the Pros & Cons of working in the hospitality industry.

 - Treating staff as internal customers and on par with external customers.
 A healthy workplace is a need of the hour for the hotel industry.

 The Hotel Industry is plagued by too much micromanagement.
 This is because of the old school Bureaucratic hierarchy in hotels.

 “I order you Obey” is the concept utilised in most of the hotels.
-The Hotel Manager pressurising Directors who in turn provide pressure to the managers and supervisors.
+The Hotel Manager pressurises Directors who in turn provide pressure to the managers and supervisors.

-However, the immense stress is passed on to the workers which constitute a majority of the workforce in hotels.
-This leads to a high attrition rate in the hotel industry and a less than satisfied workforce.
+However, the immense stress is passed on to the workers who constitute a majority of the workforce in hotels.
+This leads to a high attrition rate in the hotel industry and a less-than-satisfied workforce.

 3. The Star Divide between 5 Star Hotels and 1/2/3 Star Hotels

-Yes, the hotel industry professionals are primed to treat 5-star hotel and people working over there in a separate league that 1/2 or even 3-star hotels.
+Yes, the hotel industry professionals are primed to treat 5-star hotels and people working over there in a separate league than 1/2 or even 3-star hotels.

-As if one is the king and others like pawns.
+As if one is the king and the others like pawns.

-Customers look at features, services and cost and go for a 3 star or a 4 star or a 5 star as per their convenience.
+Customers look at features, services and costs and go for a 3 star or a 4 star or a 5 star as per their convenience.